scala-subscript/koans/README.md

 This means you need to work on AboutSubScript koan suite, Koan 1, Test 1.
 Find it at `src/test/scala/subscript/koans/` folder, open it and make the tests pass.
 The instructions in the koans will be helpful for you.

-In case you can't solve a particular test, rename `test` to `giveUp` and the program will give you a clue on the next run.
+In case you can't solve a particular test, rename `test` to `show` and the program will give you a clue on the next run.

 If you want to skip some koans, you can comment them out in `src/test/PathToEnlightenment.scala`.